ckeditor/ckeditor5/docs/getting-started/legacy-getting-started/legacy-imports.md

 import { AIAssistant } from 'ckeditor5-premium-plugins';	//Premium features.
 ```

+Our documentation now primarily shows the new method to simplify onboarding.
+If you do not wish to {@link updating/nim-migration/migration-to-new-installation-methods migrate to new installation methods} yet, you can still use individual imports to load CKEditor&nbsp;5 plugins.
+Check the section below for the steps.

 ## Finding individual packages

+If you need to find the package name in the legacy methods to import plugins from it, follow the steps below:

+1. Look for the feature in our {@link features/index features section}.
+2. There are two options:
+    1. Via the plugins docs:
-If you do not wish to {@link updating/nim-migration/migration-to-new-installation-methods migrate to new isntallation mehtods} yet, you can still use individual imports to load CKEditor&nbsp;5 plugins.
-You can find the names of individual packages in the {@link framework/architecture/plugins#plugins-and-html-output Plugins and HTML output} guide.
+        1. Go to the {@link framework/architecture/plugins#plugins-and-html-output plugins and HTML output} guide.
+        2. Find there the plugin name.
+        3. The source file path will show you the package name.
+			{@img assets/img/legacy-import-0.png Screenshot of package name in the path.}
+    2. Or via the API docs:
+        1. Go to the {@link api/index API docs}.
+        2. Search for the plugin's name and navigate to its pages.
+        3. On the page of the package, you will see a chip with the link to the npm repository.
+			{@img assets/img/legacy-import-1.png Screenshot of npm link in the API docs.}
+        4. On any other page of this package, you will see the path, which also contains the name of the npm package.
+			{@img assets/img/legacy-import-2.png Screenshot of a package name in the pach in the API docs.}